 The esophagus is the muscular tract that carries food and liquids from your mouth to your stomach.
-Common esophagus conditions include factors that involve acid of stomach contents to move back up the esophagus, causing numerous issues.
-Other conditions relate to difficulty swallowing.
+Common esophagus conditions include factors that involve acidic stomach contents to move back up the esophagus, causing numerous issues.
+Other conditions related to difficulty swallowing.

 - Barrett’s Esophagus

 Achalasia is a disorder of the esophagus that makes it difficult to move food from the esophagus to the stomach.
 There is a muscular ring where the esophagus and the stomach meet and it is supposed to relax while swallowing, but with achalasia, the muscle does not relax and the range of muscle movement is reduced.
 This occurs when nerves of the esophagus are damages.
 Sometimes this condition is inherited but is mostly just common in middle to older aged adults.
 Symptoms of this include coughing, heartburn, chest pain, and difficulty swallowing solids and liquids.
 Sometimes a Botox injection in this area can help treat it, as well as medications and surgery.

 Barrett’s esophagus is a condition where intestinal metaplasia takes place.
 This means the lining of the esophagus is replaced with a lining similar to the intestinal lining.
 Although the cause is unknown for Barrett’s esophagus, GERD (or acid reflux) is considered to be a factor.
 Between 2-7% of people are diagnosed with this, and the average age is 55 years old, while men are twice as prone to getting this condition than women.
 Treatment options include medication, endoscopic therapies, and surgery.